microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 ```

 #### Examples
-Triggers are enabled by default unless expliciltly opted out.
  You can disable the triggers on the `pipeline` resource.
 ```yaml
 resources:
   pipelines: